aido/AidoATP/README.md

 Now an hour later the market has taken a dip.
 We have 100 ticks in our ticker.
-60 were down, 40 were up the trendArrow is now -20 There were 75 instances where the askArrow went down and 25 where it went up.
-The askArrow is now -50 The last trade was 10.20, the current VWAP is 10.25
+60 were down, 40 were up the trendArrow is now -20; the Advance/Decline alogrithm has determined that the market is now trending down.
+There were 75 instances where the askArrow went down and 25 where it went up.
+The askArrow is now -50 The last trade was 10.20, the current VWAP is 10.25; the Volume articipation algorithm (VWAP Cross) has determined that now is a good time to buy because there is enormous pressure in the market to sell.

 Our local currency balance is 102.5
 (0.2 * 0.5) = 10% of our 102.5 local currency balance